-4. Technical Processing and the exercising of other functions, powers and duties under the Building Act 2004
+4. Technical Processing and the exercising of other functions, powers and duties under the Building Act 2004 For technical processing and other functions under the Building Act full costs over and above the denosit will be

 For technical processing and other functions under the Building Act full costs over and above the deposit will be recovered in accordance with the additional hourly charges.